meshery/meshery/docs/pages/reference/mesheryctl/mesheryctl-system-dashboard.md

 // Open Meshery UI in browser
 mesheryctl system dashboard

-// Open Meshery UI in browser and use port-forwarding mesheryctl system dashboard --port-forward
+// Open Meshery UI in browser and use port-forwarding (if default port is taken already) mesheryctl system dashboard --port-forward